Osas-Uwu/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

     <script type="text/javascript" src="1-script.js"></script>
   </body>
 </html>
 guillaume@ubuntu:~/0x15$
 Repo:

 GitHub repository: alx-higher_level_programming
 Directory: 0x15-javascript-web_jquery
 File: 1-script.js
- Done?
-Help

 2. Click and turn red
 mandatory
 Write a JavaScript script that updates the text color of the <header> element to red (#FF0000) when the user clicks on the tag DIV#red_header:

-You can't use document.querySelector to select the HTML tag You must use the JQuery API
+You can’t use document.querySelector to select the HTML tag You must use the JQuery API
 Please test with this HTML file in your browser:

 guillaume@ubuntu:~/0x15$ cat 2-main.html
 <!DOCTYPE html>
 <html lang="en">
   <head>